ember-template-lint/ember-template-lint/docs/ignore.md

 You can tell the linter to ignore individual files or entire directories with the `ignore` option.

-The ignore option takes an array of strings that either match exact modules or glob-match multiple modules.
+The ignore option takes an array of strings that either match an exact file path or glob-match multiple files.

-* **module** -- `'app/templates/exceptional-page'`
+* **file path** -- `'app/templates/exceptional-page.hbs'`
 * **glob** -- `'app/templates/components/odd-ones/**'`

 ## Sample configuration